callmebackdraft/CW.ABN.Assessment/README.md

 ## Requirements
 **1. HTML Form:**

-* Include an HTML form with the following fields:
+Include an HTML form with the following fields:
-* Selection for 1 or 2 applicants.
+* Selection for 1 or 2 applicants. :heavy_check_mark:
-* Input field for "Your Monthly Salary."
+* Input field for "Your Monthly Salary." :heavy_check_mark:
 * Input field for "Partner's Monthly Salary."
-(Only when there is a 2nd applicant)
+(Only when there is a 2nd applicant) :heavy_check_mark:
-* Display the total salary, with the following sum (Salary applicant 1 + (0.7 * Salary applicant 2)
+* Display the total salary, with the following sum (Salary applicant 1 + (0.7 * Salary applicant 2) :heavy_check_mark:
-* Select the 'Length of mortgage in years' (looptijd) (values range from 1-30)
+* Select the 'Length of mortgage in years' (looptijd) (values range from 1-30) :heavy_check_mark:
 * A button to trigger the calculation.
 The result should be displayed in months (divide by 12).
-(Yearly salary * looptijd * 0.25 (imaginary interest/quote) / 12
+(Yearly salary * looptijd * 0.25 (imaginary interest/quote) / 12 :heavy_check_mark:
-* Add a unittest
+* Add a unittest :heavy_check_mark:
-* Make the page multilingual (EN/NL) - Bonus (use i18n package for example)
+* Make the page multilingual (EN/NL) - Bonus (use i18n package for example) :heavy_check_mark:

 **2. JavaScript Logic:**

-* Write JavaScript logic to calculate the total costs of the mortgage in months.
+* Write JavaScript logic to calculate the total costs of the mortgage in months. :heavy_check_mark:
-* Use the provided template or create your own structure.
+* Use the provided template or create your own structure. :heavy_check_mark:

 **3. Output:**

-* Display the result on the web page (e.g., below the button).
+* Display the result on the web page (e.g., below the button). :heavy_check_mark:

 ## Choices